 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 Avoid all food and drink from 1 hour before until 1 hour after receiving a dose of cholera vaccine.

-- Persons aged 18-64 years: 1 oral dose at least 10 days prior to possible exposure.
+- Travelers aged 2-64 years: 1 age-appropriate oral dose at least 10 days prior to possible exposure.

-- A booster dose is given every 6 months if at continued risk.
+A booster may be given every 2 years if at continued risk.